Allemagne-en-Provence: Budget and taxation

 The regional share of the housing tax is not applicable.
 The business tax (TP) was replaced in 2010 by the Business Land Premium (CFE) on the rental value of the property and the contribution to the added value of enterprises (CVAE) (together forming the territorial economic contribution).

 Environment and recycling

 The collection and treatment of household waste and similar waste and the protection and enhancement of the environment are within the mandate of the communauté d'agglomération Durance Luberon Verdon.

 Population

+The inhabitants are called Allemagniens or Allemagniennes in French.